Black Cats Rule!

 Browse our list of available black kitties below which is updated frequently as more become available for adoption, so please check back often!
 If a kitty piques your interest, fill out an adoption application.
 For more information on our adoption process and the medical vetting provided to our cats and kittens, please visit the adoption FAQ.

-The chance to be owned by a mini panther.
+Black cats were created so that everyone could have the chance to be owned by a mini panther.

 Like all cats, black cats, deserve to be adopted but these darker-colored felines are sometimes dismissed out of misled beliefs, fears, or silly superstitions.
 Statistics of black cats making it out of a shelter are not very good as they are frequently overlooked by potential adopters because of their color and many find themselves high on the euthanasia list.